lolbrish/pebble-watchfaces/README.md

 In addition, every 15 minutes, it gives a stronger pulse.
 Wearer must tap the watch face to acknowledge this stronger pulse, or it will continue to pulse every 1 minute thereafter until wearer acknowledges with a tap.

+Small dots on the right side of the watch indicate the current status of the 15 minute timer.

-15 minute timer is continually reset by any large movements of the watch -- these are taken to be suggestions that the wearer is not in front of a computer.
+TODO: 15 minute timer is continually reset by any large movements of the watch -- these are taken to be suggestions that the wearer is not in front of a computer.
 Also has the side effect of encouraging wrist/arm movement :)

-15 minute timer is also continually reset if the watch is completely still -- taken to be a suggestion that no one is wearing the watch at all!
+TODO: 15 minute timer is also continually reset if the watch is completely still -- taken to be a suggestion that no one is wearing the watch at all!

-dots on the right side of the watch indicate the current